Skip to main content

 2. Calculate ether rewards prediction per epoch.

-3. Calculate withdrawal epoch for next validator eligible for exit to cover withdrawal requests if needed
+3. Calculate withdrawal epoch for next validator eligible for exit to cover withdrawal requests if needed.

-4. Prepare validators exit order queue
+4. Prepare validators exit order queue to fulfill withdrawals.

-5. Go through the queue until the exited validators’ balances cover all withdrawal requests (considering the predicated final exited balance of each validator).
+6. Go through the queue until the exited validators’ balances cover all withdrawal requests (considering the predicated final exited balance of each validator).

 note